platformsh/platformsh-docs/docs/src/overview/get-support.md

 ## Community

-In the [Platform.sh Community Site](https://community.platform.sh/) you can find plenty of how-to guides that contains suggestions on how to make the most out of Platform.
+The [Platform.sh Community site](https://community.platform.sh/) has how-to guides with suggestions on how to get the most out of Platform.sh.

 ## Contact Sales